-Financial struggles face many students; Central Penn is no exception.
-The Central Penn College Education Foundation exists to help worthy students; and in June 2007, the Foundation announced completion of its \$1,000,000 Campaign for Scholarships.
-The Foundation's scholarship endowment is currently valued at over \$2,300,000.
-Since 2002, nearly 800 Central Penn students have received scholarships through the Foundation.
+In 2007, the new Student Fellowship Area opened when 11⁄2 acres were transformed into a beautiful outdoor setting with a large amphitheater, a stage/performance area, a picnic area and a plaza.
+In June 2007, the Central Penn College Education Foundation, which exists to help worthy students afford college, completed its \$1 million Campaign for Scholarships.
+The foundation's scholarship endowment is currently valued at more than \$4 million.
+Since 2002, nearly 800 Central Penn students have received scholarships through the foundation.